ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 file, header file, and test file — scaffolded in such a way that they refer to one another.

-This plugin allows you to save precious minutes by creating these templated files for you with convenient command line tasks.
+[This plugin][module_generator] allows you to save precious minutes by creating these templated files for you with convenient command line tasks.

+[module_generator]: ../plugins/module_generator

 ### Ceedling plugin `fff`

-The Fake Function Framework, [FFF], is an alternative approach to [test doubles][test-doubles] than that used by CMock.
+The Fake Function Framework, [FFF], is an alternative approach to [test doubles] [test-doubles] than that used by CMock.

 [This plugin][FFF-plugin] replaces Ceedling generation of CMock-based mocks and stubs in your tests with FFF-generated fake functions instead.

-Through a [plugin][FFF-plugin], Ceedling also supports [FFF] for [fake functions][test-doubles] as an alternative to CMock’s mocks and stubs.
+[//]: # (FFF links are defined up in an introductory section explaining CMock)

 ### Ceedling plugin `beep`

-[This plugin][beep-plugin] provides a simple audio notice when a test build completes suite execution or fails due to a build error.
+[This plugin][beep] provides a simple audio notice when a test build completes suite execution or fails due to a build error.
 It is intended to support developers running time-consuming test suites locally (i.e. in the background).

 The plugin provides a variety of options for emitting audio notificiations on various desktop platforms.

-[beep-plugin]: ../plugins/beep
+[beep]: ../plugins/beep

 ### Ceedling plugin `bullseye`

-This plugin adds additional Ceedling tasks to execute tests with code coverage instrumentation provided by the commercial code coverage tool provided by [Bullseye].
+[This plugin][bullseye-plugin] adds additional Ceedling tasks to execute tests with code coverage instrumentation provided by the commercial code coverage tool provided by[Bullseye].
 The Bullseye tool provides visualization and report generation from the coverage results produced by an instrumented test suite.

 [bullseye]: http://www.bullseye.com
+[bullseye-plugin]: ../plugins/bullseye

 ### Ceedling plugin `gcov`

-This plugin adds additional Ceedling tasks to execute tests with GNU code coverage instrumentation.
+[This plugin][gcov-plugin] adds additional Ceedling tasks to execute tests with GNU code coverage instrumentation.
 Coverage reports of various sorts can be generated from the coverage results produced by an instrumented test suite.